dev-scripts/prakashbhandari.com.np/content/posts/scaling-kubernetes-jobs-with-keda-triggered-by-amazon-sqs.md

 of incoming messages.
 This solution is ideal for scenarios where long-running tasks need to be processed individually.

-In this post, I have used the Minikube local K*S cluster for demonstration and explained the steps, which can be easily replicated in a production Kubernetes cluster to handle large volumes of long-running tasks as an individual job.
+In this post, I have used the Minikube local K8S cluster for demonstration and explained the steps, which can be easily replicated in a production Kubernetes cluster to handle large volumes of long-running tasks as an individual job.